Our tool can help you use this deduction properly

 Most of the rules are pretty cut and dry (see examples below).
 However, there are a few common scenarios that Senior Tax Research Manager Yunnice Chang receives questions about.

 However, team-building outings, including the purchase of tickets for your staff is allowed and 100% deductible.
-The tax code states that “expenses for recreational, social, or similar activities (including facilities therefor) primarily for the benefit of employees” qualify for the 100% deduction.
+The tax code states that “expenses for recreational, social, or similar activities (including facilities therefor) primarily for the benefit of employees” qualify for the 100 percent deduction.

-Check the table below for what you can do in 2021 and 2022 as the law stands today:
+Check the table below for what you can do in 2023 as the law stands today:

 Keep all itemized receipts for any business meals

-Although your tax preparer may not need a copy of your dinner receipt, the IRS states that you must keep record of your receipts and document attendee’s names, business and dates in case of an audit.
+Although your tax preparer may not need a copy of your dinner receipt, the IRS states that you must keep record of your receipts and document attendee’s names, restaurant’s name, business purposes, and dates in case of an audit.

 If you have expenses abnormally higher than last year, this could be an area that is at risk for exposure for the IRS.
 Keeping documentation will help support an audit, should it happen.
 If you cannot substantiate your expenses, you will be required to pay back the tax, penalties and interest.